UnityContrib/framework/Code/Documentation/UnityContrib.UnityEngine.md

 #### #ctor(UnityEngine.Vector2,`0)

-Initializes a new instance of the
+Initializes a new instance of the QuadtreeNode class.

 ##### position